 A visit to Northern Utah might include motoring up Logan Canyon – loaded with high alpine scenery, campsites, and hiking and biking trails – to Bear Lake for boating and summer festivals, and to Ogden's Union Station for a visit to the railroad museum.
 On the way south through Davis County, look west and you can't miss the Great Salt Lake.
 Visit Antelope Island State Park nearby to experience the lake up close.

-In Northern Utah, you're never far from Wasatch Mountains where you can ski and snowboard in the winter, or hike, bike and camp in the summer.
+In Northern Utah, you're never far from the Wasatch Mountains where you can ski and snowboard in the winter, or hike, bike and camp in the summer.
 The snow here is so ideal for winter sports that it’s been trademarked, “The Greatest Snow on Earth®.”
 In Northeastern Utah, the High Uintas Wilderness invites exploration on horseback or with backpacks and fishing rods.
-Sneak a peek at Utah's natural history at dinosaur excavation sites near Vernal.
+Sneak a peek at Utah's natural history at dinosaur excavation sites near Vernal in Dinosaur National Monument.

-In Salt Lake City and its surrounding valley, comprising Utah’s largest metropolitan area, you'll find the gorgeous grounds of Temple Square and the world-famous Mormon Tabernacle Choir, as well as the Utah Symphony and Opera, world-class ballet, theaters, events, museums, professional sports, dining, shopping and nightlife.
-About a half-hour east of Salt Lake Park City is Park City, a high-end mountain town that famously hosts the Sundance Film Festival and is home to three world-class resorts.
+In Salt Lake City and its surrounding valley, comprising Utah’s largest metropolitan area, you'll find the gorgeous grounds of Temple Square and the world-famous Tabernacle Choir at Temple Square, as well as the Utah Symphony and Opera, world-class ballet, theaters, events, museums, professional sports, dining, shopping and nightlife.
+About a half-hour east of Salt Lake City is Park City, a high-end mountain town that famously hosts the Sundance Film Festival and is home to two world-class resorts.

 Southern Utah: Unlike Any Other Place in the World